 Ringstead Bay is a beach of flint shingle and areas of low-tide sand, bounded at the eastern end by the headland of White Nothe.
 The high cliffs provide good shelter for sunbathing, and swimming is generally safe.
 Towards the eastern (White Nothe) end the shore becomes rocky, backed by low chalk cliffs and this area is popular with local naturists.
 Further east, the shore becomes narrower and rockier as White Nothe is approached, and it's not possible to walk around to the next beach although on a calm day it's an easy swim for competent swimmers.

 There are plenty of unusual flora and fauna here, including Nottingham Catchfly, Glow-worms and Nightingales.
+The geology is mostly chalk and Kimmeridge clay, with greensand nearer beach level at the eastern end of the bay.

 Dogs are allowed at all times.